-Annual Energy Cost: Calculated based on an assumed natural gas price of $0.649 per therm, which is the average price at federal facilities in the United States (Site-Delivered Energy Use by End-Use Sector and Energy Type in Fiscal Year 2018 and adjusted to 2020 dollars using Office of Management and Budget Historical Table 10.1—Gross Domestic Product [Chained] Price Index).
+Annual Energy Cost: Calculated based on an assumed natural gas price of 5.94¢ per therm, which is the average price at federal facilities in the United States (Site-Delivered Energy Use by End-Use Sector and Energy Type in Fiscal Year 2021).

-Lifetime Energy Cost: Future electricity price trends and a 3% discount rate are from Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis – 2020: Annual Supplement to NIST Handbook 135 and NBS Special Publication 709 (NISTIR 85-3273-35), Table Ba-5.
+Lifetime Energy Cost: Future electricity price trends and a 3% discount rate are from Annual Supplement to NIST Handbook 135 and NBS Special Publication 709, Energy Price Indices and Discount Factors for Life Cycle Cost Analysis – 2022 (NISTIR 85-3273-37 update 1).

 Lifetime Energy Cost Savings: The difference between the lifetime energy cost of the less efficient model and the lifetime energy cost of the required model or best available model.

 Calculated based on highest efficiency model identified in publicly provided manufacturer data as of August 2022.
 Note that more efficient models may be introduced to the market after FEMP's acquisition guidance is posted.